daniellesloan/studyGroup/Reprothon2021/Misc_resources/faq.md

   - Resources
 ---

-Hello fellow Hacker,
-here is a list of common issues you might run into while trying to reproduce code.
+Here is a list of common issues you might run into while trying to reproduce code.
 We hope this list provides you with an easy solution so you can move on swiftly to the next question.
 In case you are unsure or have any further questions, get in contact with the organiser team.

 **I can't find my Reprothon ID**

 If you can’t find it ask one of the organisers and they'll be able to find it for you.

 **Question Generator does not work**